 First-Year Seminars

 First-Year Seminars (FYS) provide students with a hands-on introduction to academic inquiry.
 FYS offer the opportunity to explore varied interests in small class settings with close faculty contact.
-Each entering student takes a FYS in the fall and spring of the first year.
+Each entering student takes one FYS, in the fall of the first year.

 More than 40 seminar topics are offered each semester.
-Topics are drawn from every school of the University and cover a wide range of interests, from bioethics and math, to art history and English.
-Courses are developed by individual faculty members, giving them the chance to explore a subject that they are passionate about or have expertise in.
-All seminars provide opportunities for critical reading and thinking and establish a foundation for effective written and oral communications skills, information literacy, and library research skills.
+Topics are drawn from every school of the University and cover a wide range of interests, from bioethics and physics, to art history and English.
+Courses are developed by individual faculty members, giving them the chance to explore a subject that they are passionate about and have expertise in.
+All seminars provide opportunities for critical reading and thinking, and establish a foundation for effective written and oral communications skills, information literacy, and library research skills.